The impact of galaxy selection on the splashback boundaries of galaxy clusters: Results

 Figure \ref{fig:comparemcluster} shows, for each cluster and subhalo mass range, the splashback radius relative to $R_{\rm200, mean}$.
 The dark matter splashback radius, for the same set of haloes, is shown in green.
 The solid line shows the measured value for our sample with the shaded region showing the estimated error on our calculation.
 The error bars on $R_{\rm sp}$ show the $16^{\textrm{th}}$ and $84^{\textrm{th}}$ percentiles as the lower and upper bounds.
 See Appendix \ref{app:fitting} for significantly more detail on this process.
 While fits that include low-mass subhaloes tend to have $R_{\rm sp}$ in agreement with the dark matter calculations, only using higher mass subhaloes results in a measured $R_{\rm sp,H}$ significantly lower than $R_{\rm sp, DM}$.
 For the cluster mass range with the least amount of evolution and well constrained error bars, $10^{14.0} < M_{\rm H} / {\rm M}_\odot < 10^{14.5}$, moving from structures with $M_{\rm H, sub} > 10^9$ M$_\odot$ (with $R_{\rm sp, H} \approx R_{\rm sp, DM}$) to $M_{\rm H, sub} > 10^{11}$ M$_\odot$ leads to a 20\% reduction in the measured splashback radius.

-This trend is expected if dynamical friction is a primary source of the difference between $R_{\rm sp,H}$ and $R_{\rm sp,DM}$, \citep[e.g.][]{Adhikari2016,O'Neil2021}, although it has been claimed in the literature that tidal disruption and dynamical friction are not expected to play a role at splashback scales especially in larger clusters \citep[e.g.][]{Contigiani2019}.
-More massive subhaloes experience more friction and lose more energy, and they therefore fall to a smaller radius relative to smaller subhaloes in the same host halo.
-While \citet{O'Neil2021} found a difference between the dark matter and galaxy splashback radius only for low-mass host haloes, we find that this difference persists across halo mass when subhaloes are also separated by mass.
+This trend is expected if dynamical friction is a primary source of the difference between $R_{\rm sp,H}$ and $R_{\rm sp,DM}$, \citep[e.g.][]{Adhikari2016,O'Neil2021}, although it has been claimed in the literature that tidal disruption and dynamical friction are not expected to play a role at splashback scales especially in the most massive clusters \citep[e.g.][]{Contigiani2019}.
+Dynamical friction allows for the transfer of orbital energy and angular momentum to the host halo, reducing the orbital radius of the substructure, with the strength of this friction depending on the mass ratio of the substructure to the host, $M_{\rm H, sub} / M_{\rm 200, mean}$.
+Dynamical friction is expected to be strong when the mass ratio exceeds a few percent \citep{Binney2008, Mo2010}.
+More massive subhaloes experience more friction and lose more energy, and they therefore fall to a smaller radius relative to smaller subhaloes in the same host halo, which is consistent with our Figure \ref{fig:comparemcluster}.

+While \citet{O'Neil2021} found a difference between the dark matter and galaxy splashback radius only for low-mass host haloes, however, we find that this difference persists across halo mass when subhaloes are also separated by mass.
 It therefore seems that the difference between $R_{\rm sp,H}$ and $R_{\rm sp, DM}$ depends primarily on subhalo mass rather than the mass ratio between main halo and subhalo mass.
-However, we also note that our study focuses on the current mass of the subhaloes while effects from dynamical friction may depend more on the mass at the time of accretion.
+We also note that our study focuses on the current mass of the subhaloes while effects from dynamical friction may depend more on the mass at the time of accretion.
+However, since more massive present-day subhaloes tend to come from more massive accreting subhaloes, we still expect any impact that dynamical friction has to increase with subhalo mass.
+An additional consideration is that dynamical friction is believed to be significantly underestimated in relatively low-resolution cosmological simulations like TNG-300 \citep{vandenBosch2018, Morton2021}.

 The splashback radius of subhaloes in simulations has also been explored in \citet{Xhakaj2020} and \citet{Contigiani2021}. \citet{Xhakaj2020} found a significantly smaller $R_{\rm sp}$ for cluster haloes of $M_{\rm 200, mean} \approx 10^{14}$ $\rm{M}_{\odot}$ and subhaloes with mass $M_{\rm peak}\approx10^{12}$ $\rm{M}_{\odot}$, which exceeds the largest limit of our subhalo samples.
 They found that the splashback radius measured from the subhaloes was roughly $10-15\%$ smaller than the dark matter splashback radius, although the exact difference depended on the accretion rate of the main halo.
 This is similar to the difference we find for similar mass haloes and our largest subhalo mass cut.